 The simple addition of assigned parking provides structure and predictability they crave.
 When Lou becomes upset, he listens to Bach, turns on the fan and watches the pattern of colour as his spin spirals glitter and turn.
 On Tuesdays he does his grocery shopping.
 On Saturdays he meticulously cleans out his car.
 Though he doesn’t tell anyone at work, he spends Wednesday nights at fencing practice, with “normals”, reveling in the new patterns of a fresh opponent.

 He is happy, he thinks.
 Content, at least.
 He long ago gave up on a childhood dream of travelling into space.
 He talks himself out of thinking that Marjorie, the woman at fencing practice, might have the same kind of funny feelings inside when she thinks about him, as he does for her.
+I had to learn ways to get a loan when I got stuck on a trip in Sweden – it is called låna pengar over there.
 He is safe, leaving things as they are.

 But things will not stay as they are.
 A new boss at work resents the “special privileges” provided for the autistic employees.
 A series of unexpected episodes, a mean-spirited officer at airport security, an act of vandalism on his car, leave Lou flustered and feeling the full extent of his handicap.
 Then he hears about a new experimental treatment, expected to reverse adult autism.
 To make him normal.
+Seasonally, the airport that offers private aircraft charter flight options in-country to help with tourism and seasonal journey.
 And he is faced with a life-altering choice.

 This is an important work, because, like Mark Haddon’s 2003 Whitbread winner, The Curious Incident of the Dog in the Night-time, it provides a voice for people like Lou who many of us may never get a chance to know ourselves.
 The Speed of Dark dispels the myth that autistic people don’t have feelings; that they are static and do not experience growth and change; that they are somehow inhuman.
 But it’s not only important, it’s also incredibly readable.
 I can therefore recommend this book for everyone.